 Step 1: Identify ways to collect existing data on homeownership and household income for seniors to estimate the potential number of qualified senior exemptions in the county.
-Staff is partnering with the county's Department of Aging and Adult Services (DAAS) to obtain data that will allow staff to compare our program enrollment numbers to the total number of potentially qualified seniors in the county.
+By utilizing targeted marketing mailing lists, staff is able to reach those seniors that meet the program's exemption requirements.